Bg

 As much as possible, let kids get their wiggles out throughout the day.
 They truly need time to run around and play.
 If they’ve been sitting most of the day, it may be difficult to sit down during mealtime even if they are hungry.

 Transitioning to a new activity, especially when it’s not on their terms, can be difficult for some kids.
-Giving a five-minute warning and using a visual timer before mealtime can help manage your child’s expectations and get them prepped to come to the table when it’s time.
+Giving a five-minute warning and using a before mealtime can help manage your child’s expectations and get them prepped to come to the table when it’s time.

 You don’t have to plan your whole meal around your child’s preferences — in fact, I encourage you not to.
 But make sure there is something in the meal they typically will eat.
 Knowing there is something they like makes kids feel more comfortable and willing to eat at mealtime.